CodersSampling/flutter-rust-app-template/TEMPLATE.md

 ```
 git --version
 python --version
+protoc --version
 rustc --version
 flutter doctor
 ```

-Read the output carefully and install the necessary components described in the terminal.
-You can repeat these commands to verify your system status while you are installing those components.
+Carefully read the output and install the necessary components described in the terminal.
+You can repeat these commands to verify the status of your system while you are installing those components.
+If there are no warnings in the output, you are good to go!

 ## Extra Steps